drluckysibanda/drluckysibanda.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year doctoral student at the [University of the Western Cape](https://www.uwc.ac.za/) in South Africa.
-My topic investigates _"**the socioeconomic imperatives of academic achievement and student retention at higher education institutions**"_.
+My topic investigates _"**The economic imperatives of academic achievement and student retention at higher education institutions**"_.

 Qualifications
 ======